JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 ## How to add a new function to the frontend

 Let us start with a fancy one - `ListContourPlot`.

+>> **Note 1 :** _The quote formatting below is used to refer to side remarks_

-*__Quotes are used as footnotes__ for whom wants to have a deeper view on what it happening inside.
-The shorter version of this tutorial without many details is at [TL;DR](#tldr) section*
+>> **Note 2 :** _A shorter version of this tutorial is given at [TL;DR](#tldr)_

+**Outline**

+- Preliminary steps
+- Adding a new function to the kernel
+- Writing the JS representation of the function
+  - Testing
+  - Making DOM objects
+- TL;DR

 ### Preliminary steps

-The simplest approach will be to take the existing `.js` library and fetch for a given function.
+The simplest approach will be to take >>an existing `.js` library and fetch for a given function.
 The one I found was [ploty.js](https://plotly.com/javascript/contour-plots/).
-The example below refers to basic usage it to make contour plots, borrowed from the official page
+The example below pertains to the basic utilization of ListContourPlot.
+It is borrowed from the official page.

+>> We are mainly interested in the plotting part of the code below (the last lines below //Plotting).
+This is is an example.
+That is the section that will be used in the frontend to render the plot later 😁.

 ```js
 //Data generation